Skip to main content

 You may also fax your Request for Hearing to Illinois Department of Public Health, Attention: Hearings Review Office at (217) 557-3497.

-If you file a request, the facility cannot discharge or transfer you while the appeal is pending.
+If you file a request, the facility cannot discharge or transfer you while the appeal A request to change a court's decision is pending.
 If there is an emergency that threatens the safety of you or others, the facility may discharge you without notice.

 After receiving your request, IDPH will send a letter to you and the nursing home.
 This letter will have either a hearing date or a time for a telephone conference to set the hearing date.